 The Knog Blinder is a petite little thing.
 With a front face measuring 42mm x 42mm it’s the length of an AAA battery, so you wouldn’t get one inside.
 However, flip the Blinder over and there snuggled into the casing is a connector to stick into your computer and get some charge.

 I’ve successfully plugged it into all ports on two laptops, but if your ports are very low down on the casing, say 6mm between table and bottom of port, then you might struggle.
-There are two solutions to this: you can position your laptop near edge of table, and hope little people don’t knock it off, or you can buy the Knog Blinder USB extension cable which allows you to easily charge it up out of harms way.
+There are two solutions to this: you can position your laptop near the edge of the table, and hope little people don’t knock it off, or you can buy the Knog Blinder USB extension cable which allows you to easily charge it up out of harms way.

 Fitting a Knog Blinder light to your bike

-Getting the light on the bike is straightforward and involves wrapping the silicone strap around the seatpost, hooking onto the clasp and then snapping it into the closed position.
-On the test mule, the light felt very secure and could not be budged off line.
+Getting the light on the bike is straightforward and involves wrapping the silicone strap around the seat post, hooking onto the clasp and then snapping it into the closed position.
+On the test mule, the light felt very secure and could not be budged offline.
 Another positive is that the light is angled so that the LED’s project their light out towards the traffic and not at the floor.